anubiann00b/SocketTest/README.md

 SocketTest
 ==========

-I'm trying to learn sockets in Java.
-Just for fun.
+Some socket-related stuff I'm testing here.
+I'm going to use this in [Realm of the Ancients](https://github.com/anubiann00b/RealmOfTheAncients).